 What is a felony drug charge?

 A felony drug charge typically involves drug trafficking, possession or sale of a large amount of dangerous drugs, or the manufacture or growing of drugs.
 An attorney can explain the charges you are facing.

 How an experienced drug crimes lawyer can help

 Again, the last thing you want to do is face drug charges alone.

 Drug law is a broad field which requires a wealth of study and experience to understand.
 A capable defense attorney who specializes in drug law will be able to prepare the best possible defense against any charges, which can potentially result in charges being dropped or punishments being reduced.

 I am one of just four Florida attorneys recognized as an ACS-CHAL Forensic Lawyer-Scientist, which means I have special training in the science behind drug and DUI charges, including forensic drug analysis, pharmacology, and instrumental analysis.
 Police and prosecutors often use non-validated science to try to pin drug charges on people.
 You need an advocate who knows how to use real, legitimate science to help you build a strong defense.

-With the right lawyer on your side, you can build a legal strategy that protects your rights and fights for the best possible outcome.
+With the right drug charges lawyer on your side, you can build a legal strategy that protects your rights and fights for the best possible outcome.
 That might involve getting evidence thrown out, which can result in charges being dropped if the prosecution doesn’t have enough to move forward.
 Otherwise, I’m prepared to go before a judge and jury and fight for a Not Guilty verdict in court.

 Depending on the situation, your best outcome might be acquittal, a reduced charge, or a drug diversion program.
 The key is to act quickly – the clock starts ticking as soon as you’re arrested.
 If you’re facing drug charges in Polk County, call or use the online contact form to schedule a free, confidential consultation today.